TV audience sharply down for second Trump-Clinton debate, despite tape furor

 "While in the past families might have made a commitment to watch a presidential debate, I think many in this case were saying, 'Why should I do that?
 Why should I have to answer my kids’ questions about these topics?'"
 Hollihan said.

-A final TV audience of 64 million to 65 million would place the debate out of the nation's top 10 most-watched presidential encounters, and below that for President Barack Obama's first and second 2012 debates with Republican challenger Mitt Romney.
+The TV audience ranked below the nation's top 10 most-watched presidential encounters, and below that for President Barack Obama's first and second 2012 debates with Republican challenger Mitt Romney.

 Last week's vice presidential debate between Republican Mike Pence and Democrat Tim Kaine drew 37 million Americans - the lowest audience for a VP debate since 2000.

-(Reporting by Jill Serjeant and Lisa Richwine; Editing by W Simon and Bill Trott)
+(Reporting by Jill Serjeant and Lisa Richwine; Editing by Bill Trott and Jonathan Oatis)